Sinusitis is treated with

 - Corticosteroids, such as beclomethasone

 or prednisone, which reduce inflammation in the nasal passages.
-Some corticosteroids are used as an inhaled nasal spray .
+Some corticosteroids are used as an inhaled nasal spray or in a nasal wash solution.

-treatment, but then your symptoms become worse and additional treatment may be
+treatment, but sometimes your symptoms become worse and additional treatment may be

 - Sinusitis: Should I Take Antibiotics?